NudgeHost vs Tiiny.host

 Pick Tiiny.host if longevity is your priority and you want a tool with a long track record, particularly for developer-oriented static hosting.
 That maturity is real and worth something.

-A fair summary: Tiiny.host is the safe established choice; NudgeHost is the more generous and simpler one.
+Tiiny.host is the safe established choice, and NudgeHost is the more generous and simpler one.
 If you want to test that claim, share a PDF as a link or host an HTML file on the free plan and see how far it gets you.
-You can also compare NudgeHost vs Linkyhost for the third option in this category.
+You can also compare how NudgeHost compares to Linkyhost for the third option, or read Tiiny.host vs Linkyhost comparison for a neutral take that does not feature NudgeHost in either column.

 Frequently asked questions